kangarko/docs/docs/guides/index.md

     ---

-    `MineBot` features a custom-built localization system, allowing you to tailor every aspect to your needs.
-Dive in to explore the full range of customization possibilities!
+    `MineBot` features a custom-built localization system, allowing you to translate the bot.

     [:octicons-arrow-right-24: Learn more](./localization/index.md)